cheqd/product-docs/veramo-sdk-for-cheqd/did-operations/did-operations-troubleshooting.md

 }
 ```

-Notice, `controllerKeyId` is now the `publicKeyHex` you generated the firstly. i.e did is know assocaited to you via `publickKeyHex` or you're the controller of this the DID you created. 😄
+Notice, `controllerKeyId` is now the `publicKeyHex` you generated the firstly. i.e did is know associated to you via `publickKeyHex` or you're the controller of this the DID you created. 😄